 Day 2 – Woke up to the smell of coffee and bacon.
 Annoyed I didn’t get a picture of the blueberry French toast Vera made.
 It was incredible.
 Between the homemade bread, preserves, French toast, bacon and coffee we were in heaven.
 We couldn’t believe we actually ate all of it.
-Checking out, it was time to head further up the “finger” or Northern Peninsula
+It was time to head further up the “finger” or Northern Peninsula

 First stop was Lobster Cove Head lighthouse.
-THe wind was warm, but WAS IT STRONG!
-MaryAnn and JoAnn climbed up the rocks and MaryAnn grabbed JoAnn before she became the flying nun…well maybe not a nun!
+The wind was warm, but WAS IT EVER STRONG!
+MaryAnn and JoAnn climbed up the rocks and MaryAnn grabbed JoAnn just before she became the flying nun…well maybe not a nun!
 LOL.
 We drove to different look outs and saw some incredible scenery.
 Before the highway was built, people had to take a steamer passenger ship up and down the coast.
-One sank off the coast and the remains are still there.
+One sank and the remains are still there.
 Apparently JoAnn and Yordie’s great grandfather was one of the passengers that helped fashion a process to get a baby off the boat and over to land before the ship sank.
-I could have spent all day sketching there.
+I could have spent all day sketching here.

 I highly recommend Bon Tours Western Brook boat tour.
 The severe cliffs, the cascading waterfalls and the after effects of rock slides were spectacular.
 MaryAnn got to see a couple of moose.
 They were more dark brown blobs on the horizon, but she at least got to see one.
 We are hoping to see more along the trip, but today is the opening season of moose hunting and Gerald says that as soon as they hear a gun, they go deep into the bush.
 Run Moose!